Sunday, January 25, 2026

 Thus loss now reigns where once affection stood,

-And feeds my days on memory’s aching flood.
+And leaves my days beneath grief’s ceaseless flood.

 The April Song